Zavy86/docker-course/sources/hello/README.md

 # Hello

-This repository contains a Docker image example that copy, compile and execute a `C` program.
+This repository contains an example Docker image that copy, compile and execute a `C` program.